Aquafortis/woo-align-buttons/README.md

 ### Description

-This lightweight plugin will align your WooCommerce 'Add to cart' buttons.
+This lightweight plugin will automatically align your WooCommerce 'Add to cart' buttons.

 Nothing looks worse than visiting a WooCommerce shop page to find the 'Add to cart' buttons scattered all over the place like a dog's breakfast.